-Take time to consider a tile scheme that complements your en suite bathroom – particularly if it's an awkward shape.
-We are obsessed with scalloped tiles at the moment, and they are looking to be a big interior trend for 2019.
+Take time to consider a tile scheme that complements your en-suite bathroom – particularly if it's an awkward shape.
+We are obsessed with scalloped tiles at the moment, and they are looking to be a big interior trend for 2020.
 These tiles are the Syren tiles from Topps Tiles.

 9. Go colourful and eclectic with a fun wallpaper

-Enhance your en suite visually with a colourful wallpaper.
-A particularly good option for loft en suites, since the wallpaper with draw attention from the awkward shape of the room.
+Enhance your en-suite visually with a colourful wallpaper.
+A particularly good option for loft en-suites, since the wallpaper with draw attention from the awkward shape of the room.
 You can go bold with your choice too, don't let the fact you are working with a small space let you be deterred, a wallpaper that has a lot going on can actually visual expand the room.

 10. Embrace a monochrome colour scheme